 Whenever I read an article about the Mass in secular publications, I note the way in which it is referenced and, in particular, how the author describes the priest’s actions.
-Recently, I have seen such descriptions indicating that the bishop performed the mass, or the priest held a mass, the pope delivers mass, the pope leads mass, or the priest presided at the mass.
+I have seen such descriptions indicating that the bishop performed the Mass, or the priest held a Mass, the pope delivers Mass, the pope leads Mass, or the priest presided at the Mass.

 There are various ways that I prefer to speak about the Mass:

 Remembering that the priest is offering a sacrifice of bread and wine which will become the Body and Blood of Jesus Christ, I like to say that I am going to offer Mass.
 When I begin daily Mass, I usually note that “Today’s Mass is being offered for . . . .”
 You might notice the frequent use of the word oblation (offering) found in many of the prayers of the most recent English translation of the Mass.
 We are reminded that the priest is indeed offering the most perfect sacrifice of Jesus Himself to God the Father.
 Recall the prayer (doxology) at the conclusion of the Eucharistic Prayer: “Through him and with him and in him, O God, Almighty Father, in the unity of the Holy Spirit, all glory and honor is yours, forever and ever.”
 “Amen.”